 This vine’s growth rate is moderate, growing rapidly once established or with rich soil and adequate water.

 Sweetly scented, golden yellow flowers cover the cascading, fine textured foliage from February to April.
-The trumpet-shaped blooms have 5 lobes, are 1 to 1½ inches long, and are attractive to both butterflies and bumblebees.
+The trumpet-shaped blooms have 5 lobes, are 1 to 1½ inches long, and are attractive to butterflies.
 The shiny evergreen leaves are 1 to 3 inches long on 10-to-20-foot tall vines.

 Carolina jessamine is easy to grow.
 It is attractive on an arbor where the slender branches hung with yellow flowers can be seen from below.
 This plant will stay in scale and can be used on decks and porches and near patios and entryways.
 It is good in containers and as a ground cover along steep banks to help control erosion.